Scarlet Council and Traditions

 - This series of programs work toward the following purpose and goals of the group:

 - ENCOURAGE a connection to the Rutgers University Alumni Association (RUAA)

 - INSPIRE and connect students, alumni and donors

 Happy Birthday, Rutgers!
 More than 250 years ago, on November 10, 1766, Rutgers, The State University of New Jersey, was founded.
 The Scarlet Council and the RUAA celebrate the birthday of the eighth-oldest institution of higher education in the United States, which started as a small sectarian college and is now a leading national public research institution.
 Join us to celebrate Charter Day and our place in the history of higher education and create a sense of belonging and pride in being Scarlet Forever!

-Engraved Kirkpatrick Chapel building stones have been a graduation tradition since 1876.
+Engraving Kirkpatrick Chapel building stones has been a graduation tradition since 1876.
 Initially, each graduating class would choose the location of the stone to be engraved.
 In later years, new stones were placed adjacent to the stone belonging to the class that graduated 50 years before.

 The Scarlet Council and the RUAA have resurrected this piece of Rutgers history and brought old class stone unveilings back into the student experience!
 Each year, seniors and their respective 50th-anniversary alumni class participate in the time-honored tradition of taking a rubbing of their class stone for a personal keepsake of Rutgers history.